Reuben sandwich

-The Reuben sandwich is a North American grilled sandwich comprising corned beef, Swiss cheese, sauerkraut, and Russian dressing or Thousand Island dressing, grilled between slices of rye bread.
-It is associated with kosher-style delicatessens but is not kosher, as it combines meat and cheese.
+The Reuben sandwich is an American grilled sandwich comprising corned beef, Swiss cheese, sauerkraut, and Russian dressing or Thousand Island dressing, grilled between slices of rye bread.
+The sandwich is traditionally grilled or toasted until the bread is crisp and the cheese has melted.

+The Reuben is commonly associated with kosher-style delicatessens in the United States, particularly in cities with large Jewish immigrant communities such as New York City.
+Despite this association, the sandwich is not considered kosher under traditional Jewish dietary law because it combines meat and dairy products.

+The origins of the sandwich are disputed.
+One popular account attributes its creation to Reuben Kulakofsky, a grocer from Omaha, Nebraska, who is said to have requested the sandwich during a poker game in the 1920s.
+Another claim credits Arnold Reuben, owner of Reuben's Delicatessen in New York City, with inventing it earlier in the 20th century.

 Possible origins

 One origin story holds that Reuben Kulakofsky (his first name sometimes spelled Reubin; his last name sometimes shortened to Kay), a Lithuanian-born Jewish grocer residing in Omaha, Nebraska, asked for a sandwich made of corned beef and sauerkraut at his weekly poker game held in the Blackstone Hotel from around 1920 through 1935.
 The participants, who nicknamed themselves "the committee", included the hotel's owner, Charles Schimmel.
 Schimmel's son, who worked in the kitchen, made the first Reuben for him, adding Swiss cheese and thousand island dressing to his order, putting the whole thing on rye bread.
 The sandwich first gained local fame when Schimmel put it on the Blackstone's lunch menu, and its fame spread when a former employee of the hotel won the national sandwich idea contest with the recipe.
 In Omaha, March 14 was proclaimed Reuben Sandwich Day.

 Another account holds that the Reuben's creator was Arnold Reuben, the German-Jewish owner of Reuben's Delicatessen (1908–2001) in New York City.
 According to an interview with Craig Claiborne, Arnold Reuben created the "Reuben Special" around 1914.
 Bernard Sobel in his 1953 book, Broadway Heartbeat: Memoirs of a Press Agent states that the sandwich was an extemporaneous creation for Marjorie Rambeau, inaugurated when the Broadway actress visited the Reuben's Delicatessen one night when the cupboards were particularly bare.

 Still other versions give credit to Alfred Scheuing, a chef at Reuben's Delicatessen, and say he created the sandwich for Reuben's son, Arnold Jr., in the 1930s.